Andreas030682/GitHub/VLC.md

-You can connect ScriptPlayer to VLC via the menu (Playback - VLC).
+You can connect ScriptPlayer to [VLC](https://www.videolan.org/) via the menu (Playback - VLC).
 VLC will handle playback of the video and Scriptplayer automatically loads corresponding scripts to the video.
-Unfortunately the timestamps provided via the webinterface are not very precice you you might need to adjust the script delay for proper synchronization.
+Unfortunately the timestamps provided via the webinterface are not very precice, so you might need to adjust the script delay for proper synchronization.

 ## Settings in VLC